Combine or amalgamate environmental authorities

 Apply for an amalgamated corporate authority

-If DESI is your administering authority, you can apply for an amalgamated corporate authority by completing the amalgamated corporate authority application (ESR/2015/1734) (DOC, 339KB) and submitting it to DESI.
+If DETSI is your administering authority, you can apply for an amalgamated corporate authority by completing the application to amalgamate 2 or more environmental authorities into an amalgamated corporate authority (ESR/2015/1734) (DOC, 411KB) and submitting it to DETSI.
 Once approved, an EA will be issued to you containing all the conditions from your previous EAs.

-Your application for an amalgamated corporate authority must be accompanied by an application to change the anniversary day for each of the existing environmental authorities to a new day that is the same for all of the authorities.
-Your annual fee will need to be adjusted to account for the time period between your current anniversary dates and your new anniversary day for each project site.
-For help calculating the adjustment amount, use the fee calculator (ESR/2015/1731) (XLSX, 74KB).
+Your application for an amalgamated corporate authority must nominate the anniversary day for the new environmental authority.
+Your annual fee will need to be adjusted to account for the time period between your current anniversary dates and your new anniversary day for each project site, if they were not all aligned.
+For help calculating the adjustment amount, use the fee calculator (ESR/2015/1731) (XLSX, 102KB).

 Amalgamated project authority